Next Steps for Accepted Students

 Your University of Maine System email account will be used to communicate official University business, to both accepted and enrolled students, and should be activated as soon as possible.
 Your activation code is included in your acceptance packet.
 If you can't locate it or need assistance, contact the USM Help Desk at 207-780-4029.

-The goal of the Student Accounts staff is to help guide students and their families though the basic steps of paying for college.
+The goal of the Student Financial Services is to help guide students and their families though the basic steps of paying for college.
 Contact their office for more information.

 If you were born after December 31, 1965, you must comply with the Maine Post-Secondary School Immunization Law before you will be allowed to register for USM classes.